cryptnono/cryptnono/README.md

 4. bcc uses python for the userspace, and I'm very familiar with Python.

 So despite its drawbacks (primarily needing to compile at runtime), bcc is the best choice for now.
-Perhaps some form of `libbpf` bindings (perhaps in Rust?) would be the way to go in the future, but not now.
+Perhaps some form of `libbpf` bindings (perhaps in Rust or Go?) would be the way to go in the future, but not now.